GOFIRST-Robotics/Lunabotics/README.md

 <summary>How to Run Inside ISAAC ROS Container/Dev Container On Linux/Jetson</summary>
 <br>
 First, do the following before running:

-First install nvidia ngc cli and make sure it is present in path
+Install nvidia ngc cli and make sure it is present in path

 <details>
 <summary>Regular Container</summary>